TTalex/TTalex.github.io/_posts/2016-05-15-Blue-hair-and-black-rims.md

 ```

 ### Bonus
-In order to ease usage even more for users, we could fill the image fields prehemptively.
-To do so without hardcoding the links each time, we can use query parameters.
+In order to ease usage even more for users, we could fill the image fields preemptively.
+To do so without hard coding the links each time, we can use query parameters.
 The following javascript code reads and decodes two query parameters "bg" and "cut", respectively for links to the background image and the cutout.

 ```javascript
 <script type="text/javascript">